-7 See Appendix 4 for an example of the intermediary costs included in the sales impact but not in the income impact.
+8 See Appendix 5 for an example of the intermediary costs included in the sales impact but not in the income impact.

-- The initial round of spending creates more spending in the economy, resulting in what is commonly known as the multiplier effect.
-The multiplier effect comprises the additional activity that occurs across all industries in the economy and may be further decomposed into the following three types of effects: - The direct effect refers to the additional economic activity that occurs as the industries affected by the initial effect spend money to purchase goods and services from their supply chain industries. - The indirect effect occurs as the supply chain of the initial industries creates even more activity in the economy through their own inter-industry spending. - The induced effect refers to the economic activity created by the household sector as the businesses affected by the initial, direct, and indirect effects raise salaries or hire more people.
+- The initial effect is the exogenous shock to the economy caused by the initial spending of money, whether to pay for salaries and wages, purchase goods or services, or cover operating expenses. - The initial round of spending creates more spending in the economy, resulting in what is commonly known as the multiplier effect.
+The multiplier effect comprises the additional activity that occurs across all industries in the economy and may be further decomposed into the following three types of effects: - The direct effect refers to the additional economic activity that occurs as the industries affected by the initial effect spend money to purchase goods and services from their supply chain industries. - The indirect effect occurs as the supply chain of the initial industries creates even more activity in the economy through their own interindustry spending. - The induced effect refers to the economic activity created by the household sector as the businesses affected by the initial, direct, and indirect effects raise salaries or hire more people.